Financial Architecture: Modeling for Scrutiny and Scale

 Avoid: Top-Down Assumptions

-Never say "We'll capture 1% of a $10B market."
+Never say "We will capture 1% of a $10B market."
+This is the single most common credibility killer in investor presentations.

 Expense Drivers